What Is the Right of First Refusal?

 What if we were going to enfranchise anyway?

-If you’re already planning on collective enfranchisement and you receive a right of first refusal notice first, this could save you a lot of time and money – if the price is right.
+If you’re already planning on collective enfranchisement and you receive a right of first refusal notice first, this could save you a lot of time and money – but only if the price is right.

 Exercising Your Right – take care

-If enough of the leaseholders decide they want to take up the offer, and take the opportunity to purchase the freehold of their block, they will need to nominate a person to buy the freehold on behalf of the leaseholders – and, it’s worth pointing out, proper organisation from the outset is vital to ensuring that the process goes ahead smoothly.
+If enough of the leaseholders decide they want to take up the offer, and take the opportunity to purchase the freehold of their block, they will need to nominate a person to buy the freehold on behalf of the leaseholders.
+And, it’s worth pointing out, proper organisation from the outset is vital to ensuring that the process goes ahead smoothly.

 There are a number of time restrictions and deadlines which must be kept to by both parties, or the deal can easily fall through.
 This is really important because collapsed negotiations may not be restarted for twelve months, meaning the process will effectively have to start again not less than a year later.

-This is particularly bad news if the freeholder changes his mind in the meantime or if a buoyant property market means that the valuation of the freehold itself is rising – it means, of course, that you will need to pay more to purchase your freehold in this way.
+This is particularly bad news if the freeholder changes his mind in the meantime or if a buoyant property market means that the valuation of the freehold itself is rising.
+It means, of course, that you will need to pay more to purchase your freehold in this way.

 It is for these reasons that it is important the right lawyer with plenty of relevant experience of freehold purchase is on board to ensure that the process goes ahead smoothly.